Skip to main content

 2. Stop minting new NFTs on WAX

-3. In-game systems only recognize Avalanche NFTs
+3. In-game systems exclusively recognize Avalanche NFTs

 Metadata Mapping